Welcome To New York City

 Weather Forecast for New York City

-Mostly clear, with a low around 24.
-Wind chill values between 15 and 20.
-Northwest wind 10 to 14 mph.
+Mostly clear, with a low around 50.
+Northwest wind 7 to 9 mph.

 NYC is a constantly changing city.
 Get all the best insights on everything from the hot new restaurants to the best ways to navigate the city.
 Read more.